xbeat/Glitch-Community/CONTRIBUTING.md

 _(Do this once per remix/PR)_

 We're going to add a branch named after your remix, and set up a remote endpoint pointed at its git repo in glitch.
-We're using `my-remix` as a placeholder for whatever your
+We're using `my-remix` as a placeholder for your project name.
+Swap that out in the scripts below.

-In this example, we're assuming that your remix lives at `glitch.com/~my-remix` ; adjust the text below to replace "my-remix" with your actual project name.

 ```
   # 1. Add your remix as remote source in that repository